facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 ## 1. Create the JS specs

 Pure C++ Turbo Native Modules are Turbo Native Modules.
 They needs a specification file (also called spec file) so that Codegen can create the scaffolding code for us.
-The Specification file is also what we use to access the Turbo Native Module in JS.
+The specification file is also what we use to access the Turbo Native Module in JS.

 Specs files need to be written in a typed JS dialect.
 React Native currently supports Flow or TypeScript